Salamanca This north-western gem is one of Spain's best cities to visit.

 More than just a transport hub, Malaga is a vibrant city with plenty of culture and attractions to keep anyone happy.
 Its standout sight is the Alcazaba, an ancient Arab citadel that looms over the historic centre and is peppered with gardens, fountains and shrubbery.

-Art lovers, meanwhile, should visit the house where Picasso was born, as well as Centre Pompidou Malaga, the brightly coloured offshoot of the famed Parisian gallery.
+Art lovers should visit the house where Picasso was born, as well as Centre Pompidou Malaga, the brightly coloured offshoot of the famous Parisian gallery.
 Add this to a vivacious old quarter packed with tapas bars and the gorgeous sweep of Malagueta Beach, and you’ve got all the ingredients for a perfect city break.

-Top tip: If you’re travelling on a budget, the Picasso Museum is free every Sunday during the last two hours before it closes.
+Top tip: If you’re travelling on a budget, the Picasso Museum is free during the last two hours of each Sunday.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.